Florida blocks heat protections for workers right before summer

 More recently, after several farm workers died in the deadly June heat wave in the Pacific Northwest in 2021, Washington andOregon created worker protections from heat.

 Political headwinds have blocked other efforts.
 Proposals in state legislatures including Virginia and Nevada failed.
 In Texas, Austin and Dallas created ordinances that required employers to provide paid water breaks to outdoor workers.
-Just months after those rules were passed, Texas Governor Greg Abbott signed a "preemption" law that blocked local jurisdictions from making such rules.
+But last year Texas Governor Greg Abbott signed a "preemption" law that blocked local jurisdictions from making such rules.
 The goal, Abbott's office said, was to prevent a "patchwork" of differing local rules, which they contended would cause confusion for businesses in the state.

 Florida's new law is similar to the one passed in Texas, though it is more narrowly focused on preventing heat protections.
 Lobbyists cited similar concerns to Texas, saying they wanted clarity and consistency statewide.